So you want to learn software development but you don’t know where to start.

 Don’t Pick any Language

-Which you want to do is figure out, What do you want to build.
+What you want to do is figure out, What you want to build.
 If you don’t know what you want to build then look into some companies you wish to work for.
 If you want to work for yourself that’s a different question.
 But if you want to work for a particular company, look into what technologies and what languages they use within their company.

 Look into exactly what you want to build and figure out what they used to build those